 - Dryers: $47 to $93

-This list is by no means exhaustive, and you might need the help of an appraiser or other professional for more expensive, high-tech items.
-But assuming you only want to give away an old DVR or the computer you just replaced, here are some guidelines for 2019:
+You might need the help of an appraiser or other professional for more expensive, high-tech electronic items, but here are some guidelines if you want to give away an old DVD player or computer equipment:

 - Monitor: $5 to $51